 This wild rice soup falls into the category of making a hearty dish in no time, so why not use the pot?
 In about 35 minutes, you can have a gorgeous dinner on the table.

-What kind of ingredients do you need for this soup?
+What kind of ingredients do you need for this instant pot chicken and wild rice soup?
 Shopping list:

 For The Instant Pot:

 - Chicken 1 pound – could be any part of the chicken you like, breast, legs, or thighs, boneless or not, skinless on not, they are all good.

 - Carrots– 2-3 medium size